Checkout the Latest Courses and Hands-On Labs from Skill Me UP!

+This is course two of seven in the Implementing Azure Governance learning path.
 Role-based access control is a fundamental pillar of good governance in Azure.
 Properly deployed, it enables an organization to control how users access and administer the organization’s Azure resources, implementing a ‘least privilege’ model in which users have only the permissions they need, to only the resources they need.
 This course provides a deep-dive into role-based access control in Azure.
 The course starts by explaining how user and system identities are managed in Azure AD, and how Azure roles are defined.
 It then explains how roles can be assigned, and how multiple role assignments interact.
 Finally, the course shows how you can implement tailored access control policies by creating and assigning your own custom role definitions.

 In this lab, you will learn how to make direct calls to the Azure Resource Manager REST API.
 There are various different tools available to make these API calls Each exercise focuses on a different tool, and on different features of the REST API.

+This is course seven of seven in the Implementing Azure Governance learning path.
 Cost management and cost optimization are key concerns of all Azure customers.
 In this class, students will first learn the principles of how Azure accounts are managed and billed.
 Next, students learn how a variety of commonly-used IaaS and PaaS resources are priced.
 This is followed by a deep-dive on cost optimization techniques you can to reduce your bill without impacting your applications.
 Finally, the class includes a deep-dive on Azure Cost Management, which enables you to track, analyze and forecast your Azure spend to providing accurate cost estimates and reduced billing risk.